Remove the Motherboard

 See Remove the SP.

 - Remove the ID PROM.

 See Remove the ID PROM.

-- Remove the 13 screws securing the motherboard to the chassis.
+- Remove the 15 screws and 2 standoffs securing the motherboard to the chassis.

 - Lift the front edge of the motherboard up and off of the standoffs

 - Lift the entire motherboard out of the chassis and set the motherboard aside

 If you removed the motherboard as part of a replacement operation, install a new motherboard.
 See Install the Motherboard.